ome/www.openmicroscopy.org/_posts/2014-02-25-omero-bio-formats-5-0-0.md

 ---
 layout: post
 title: Release of OMERO & Bio-Formats 5.0.0
-intro-blurb: The OME consortium is pleased to announce the full production-ready release of OMERO & Bio-Formats 5.0.0
+intro-blurb: The OME team are pleased to announce the full production-ready release of OMERO & Bio-Formats 5.0.0
 ---
 Today we are releasing OMERO and Bio-Formats 5.0.0.
 This is a full, production-ready release of OME's new software tools.
 With this